TixieSalander/tixie.name/content/now/starting-fedi-monster-revamp/index.md

 For now I'll just share a peak at the new logo and their cute mascot.

 {{< image src="showcase-visual-logo-2x.png" alt="A little green blob monster with one eyes, two tiny horns and a mouth with big teeth who makes the letter M in negative space.
-And next to it the name in big white letter and "Seize the means of posting" bellow as a purple subtext">}}
+And next to it the name in big white letter and 'Seize the means of posting' bellow as a purple subtext">}}

 \
 For the rest, stay tune, it's gonna be out when… well when ready, considering I'm doing it on the side and my energy level is still as low as possible.